bibisixtynine/zx80-old/README.md

 Here is [a link for some more info on how to install a PWA webapp](https://www.cdc.gov/niosh/mining/content/hearingloss/installPWA.html#:~:text=If%20the%20site%20is%20a,the%20%22three%20dot%22%20menu.)

-## Tested on...
+## PWA install tested on...

 - iPhone 13 mini (ios 16.2 and Safari)
-- Macbook Air M1 (Chrome 109 and Microsoft Edge 109) osx 12/13/14
+- Macbook Air M1 (Chrome 109 and Microsoft Edge 109) osx 12/13/14 (Monterey, Ventura, Sonoma)
 - 2013 Nexus 7 tablet with android 6.0.1 and Chrome 100

-... should work with older Chrome / osx version ... but not tested
+... should work with older Chrome/Chromium / osx version ... but not tested
+... should work with older Chrome/Chromium & Edge / Windows version ... but not tested
+... should work with Chrome/Chromium / linux version ... but not tested

 ## Why this app ?